Comparison between Local and NYSE Practices

 Finally, the rule establishes that listed companies must have internal audit functions within their organization in order to assist both the audit committee and the company’s management in matters related to risk and internal control processes.

-Section 109 of the CMA and Section 16, Title 5, Chapter III, Part II of the CNV Regulations provide that the audit committee must have at least three board members, the majority of whom must qualify as independent.
+Article 109 of the CML and Article 16, Section 5, Chapter III, Title II of the CNV Regulations provide that the audit committee must have at least three board members, the majority of whom must qualify as independent.
 All the members of our audit committee qualify as independent.

 Argentine law requires the audit committee to issue its own regulations.
-The scope of the committee’s powers and obligations is detailed in Section 110 of the CMA and Section 17 and following sections of Title 5, Chapter III, Part II, of the CNV’s Regulations.
+The scope of the committee’s powers and obligations is detailed in Article 110 of the CML and Article 17 and following sections of Section 5, Chapter III, Title II, of the CNV’s Regulations.
 Such obligations and responsibilities are similar to those attributed to this body under the U.S. law.

 Our audit committee has approved its own written regulations.